Thdegraaff/WooW/_includes/index.md

 - *suffer from a disk failure and lost some of your files because no backup was in place?*
 - *argue with co-authors which document version was the latest?*

-A recent controversy over a Harvard ([study](http://www.thewire.com/national/2013/04/umass-student-exposes-serious-flaws-harvard-economists-influential-study/64357/)) shows that there is clearly a need for more transparency and better practices in the way economic research is carried out.
+A recent controversy over a Harvard study ([link](http://www.thewire.com/national/2013/04/umass-student-exposes-serious-flaws-harvard-economists-influential-study/64357/)) shows that there is clearly a need for more transparency and better practices in the way economic research is carried out.
 At the same time, government ([example](http://www.rcuk.ac.uk/research/Pages/outputs.aspx)) institutions and universities